pidge-online/dockyard-academy-games/README.md

 ## Description

-A pair of CLI games based on the suggested exercises from the Dockyard Academy Elixir bootcamp.
+A set of CLI games based on the suggested exercises from the Dockyard Academy Elixir bootcamp.
+Includes:
+  - GuessingGame (guess an integer from 1-10)
+  - Rock Paper Scissors
+  - Wordle (under construction)

 ## Installation